mmertama/FigmaQML/README.md

     ```

 * *asLoader*
-    * *FigmaQMLSingleton::setSource* let replace part of Figma generated with the custom QML component.
+    * *FigmaQmlSingleton::setSource* let replace part of Figma generated with the custom QML component.
     * Since all UI content just cannot be visualize beforehand, this powerful feature injects any QML content
      into UI to replace the tagged element.
     * In Qt for MCU the QML file has to be injected in the FigmaQML module - therefore some steps are needed.
-        * *FigmaQml_AddQml* cmake funtion let you inject QML and header files into UI codes.
+        * *FigmaQml_AddQml* cmake function let you inject QML and header files into UI codes.
         * in Desktop that is not needed.

     ```cmake